 Load Balancer Policies

 After you create a load balancer, you can apply policies to control traffic distribution to your backend servers.
 The Load Balancing service supports three primary policy types:

 When processing load or capacity varies among backend servers, you can refine each of these policy types with backend server weighting.
 Weighting affects the proportion of requests directed to each server.
-For example, a server weighted '3' receives three times the number of connections as a server weighted '1'.
+For example, a server weighted '3' receives three times the number of connections as a server weighted '1.'
 You assign weights based on criteria of your choosing, such as each server's traffic-handling capacity.
 Weight values must be from 1 to 100.

 Load balancer policy decisions apply differently to TCP load balancers, cookie-based session persistent HTTP requests (sticky requests), and non-sticky HTTP requests.

 A TCP load balancer considers policy and weight criteria to direct an initial incoming request to a backend server.
 All subsequent packets on this connection go to the same endpoint.

 An HTTP load balancer configured to handle cookie-based session persistence forwards requests to the backend server specified by the cookie's session information.

 For non-sticky HTTP requests, the load balancer applies policy and weight criteria to every incoming request and determines an appropriate backend server.
 Multiple requests from the same client could be directed to different servers.

 If you want to create a load Balancer with a reserve IP, add this policy:

 Allow group group_name to manage floating-ips in tenancy